-Mucositis causes inflammation and ulceration of the digestive tract lining.
+Mucositis describes inflammation and ulceration of the digestive tract lining.
 It usually affects the mouth and often results from cancer treatments.

-Below, we discuss the symptoms and causes of mucositis, as well as the treatment options.
+In this article, we will discuss the symptoms and causes of mucositis, as well as the treatment options.

 Mucositis can cause a range of symptoms, many of which affect the mouth.
-Some common symptoms of mucositis include:
+Some common symptoms of oral mucositis may include:

 - dry mouth